MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-data-boundary.md

 ---
-title: Concepts - Data Boundary
+title: Concepts - Data boundary
 description: This article will help you understand the concepts around data compliance boundaries in MIP SDK.
 author: tommoser
 ms.service: information-protection